supermario4720/Onslaught/README.md

 Library used / 使用ライブラリー: Simple Fast Media Library

-## How to start / 起動方法　（Windows10）
+## How to start / 起動方法　（Windows 10）
 The game can be played by opening the Onslaught.exe file, located inside the windows_build folder.
 The .exe file must be in the same location as the resources folder.

 ** If windows security does not allow you to start Onslaught.exe, you must open the file directly from Terminal/PowerShell.